 Geolocation

-Open Security->Application Security->Geolocation Enforcement
+Open Security > Application Security > Geolocation Enforcement

-Select all geolocations except the United States and move them to Disallowed Geolocations.
+Select all geolocations except the United States and N/A and move them to Disallowed Geolocations.
 Save and then Apply Policy.

+NOTE: N/A covers all RFC1918 addresses.
+If you aren’t dropping them at your border router (layer 3), you may decide to geo-enforce at ASM (Layer 7) if no private IP’s will be accessing the site.